Bad Advertisement?

 manner: You have heard, indeed, what is the character of the

-teach, and you have got some
+doctrine which we teach, and you have got some proof of our faith; for

-expounded the Scriptures before you all, precisely in accordance
+I have expounded the Scriptures before you all, precisely in accordance

 with the views which I myself have been able to reach in studying

 them.
-But I entreat you now to listen to me in all
+But I entreat you now to listen to me in all silence, while

 I speak with the utmost possible brevity, with the view of giving you

-to understand who this person is who has made his
+to understand who this person is who has made his appearance among us,

 and whence he comes, and what character he has, exactly as a certain

-man of the name of Sisinius, one
+man of the name of Sisinius, one2093

 2093